signalfx/splunk-otel-go/MIGRATING.md

 The [Splunk Distribution of OpenTelemetry Go] replaces the [SignalFx Tracing Library for Go].

-Follow these instructions to migrate to the [Splunk Distribution of OpenTelemetry Go].
+The following steps describe all actions required to migrate from the [SignalFx Tracing Library for Go] to the [Splunk Distribution of OpenTelemetry Go].

 ## Requirements